goldenson/maximeorefice/_posts/2020-04-11-stock-market.md

 | [MA(20)](https://www.investopedia.com/terms/m/movingaverage.asp) | Tells you when to buy or sell a stock                           |
 |                            `MA(200)`                             | Help you determine your target (average 200 days stock's price) |

-It you want to gamble, take calculated risks when the current price is trading near previous support levels.
+If you want to gamble, take calculated risks when the current price is trading near previous support levels.

 ### Links